jaseflow/takeupsomething/content/interests/cooking.md

 </div>

 ## Large Spoon
-Any spoon will do here but I recommend a silcone spoon for the fact that it is much easier to clean, won't harbour nasty growths from over-use and lack of cleaning.
-It won't scratch your pots and pans but is still strong enough to scrape things off.
+Any spoon will do here but I recommend a silicone spoon for the fact that it is much easier to clean, won't harbour nasty growths from over-use and lack of cleaning.
+It also won't scratch your pots and pans while still being strong enough to scrape things off the bottom.

 ### Recommendations